rafoonico/EconoMining/README.md

 At the beginning, I'll only use R but I'm willing to work with *Python* and *JS* (in the future) too.
 Maybe, due to some [shiny](https://shiny.rstudio.com/tutorial/) issues/features (or maybe due to a lack of knowledge from my part LOL) there will be two or more repositories for *EconoMining* as I build more than one app for this project.

-## Word clouds for Adam Smith's "Wealth of the Nations"
+## Word clouds from Adam Smith's "Wealth of the Nations"

 This initial project it's a web scrapping from Adam Smith's  'An Inquiry into the Nature and Causes of the Wealth of Nations (1776)' followed by a word cloud.
 The link source is "https://www.econlib.org/library/Smith/smWN.html?chapter_num=8#book-reader", and the task was build under a shiny app avaliable in the repository.
 The reader will find through an example from economic sciences how to webscrap an webpage using `rvest` package from R, `tm` package for aplying text mining techniques and `wordcloud` package to plot an wordcloud.
 If you want to run this app, you should run this in your *R* console: